 Program Information and Requirements

 Online bachelor's degree programs in construction management take approximately four years to complete.
-Applicants must have a high school diploma and taken the necessary standardized tests.
-Coursework, exams and assignments are completed through a college's web based system or through a virtual school.
+Applicants must have a high school diploma and the necessary standardized test scores.
+Coursework, exams and assignments are completed through a college's web-based system or through a virtual school.
 Instructors may educate students through streaming lectures, DVDs or online tutorials.

 The courses combine areas involving construction management and organizational principles.
 Graduates must have an understanding of how to manage a construction site and communicate with owners and investors.
 Courses in this program include:

 Students learn to manage industrial, commercial and residential building projects in this course.
 Topics cover project team creation, record keeping, managing documents, cost control, environmental considerations and subcontractor management.

 This course covers plumbing codes, mechanical equipment and electrical systems for both residential and commercial construction.
 Students also learn energy conservation and environmental impact, inspection compliance and the organizations related to zoning and ordinances.

 This course teaches students about cost and accounting concepts associated with estimating building projects.
 Students also focus on areas involving direct and indirect labor, material, equipment depreciation, personnel and engineering costs.
 The course also emphasizes the approaches and computerized applications used to increase profitability, evaluate problems and improve progress.